kellenmay/Ruby-Pokmon/README.md

 You are also able to create new pokemon with a name, move, and location if you can't find one of your favorites.
 If you made a typo or want to delete a pokemon you made, don't worry you can edit and delete any pokemon you create!

 Install instructions:
 In your terminal, just copy and paste the following: git clone git@github.com:kellenmay/phase-2-project.git Then type 'cd phase-2-project' to entire into the phase-2-project folder.
 Run 'bundle install' in your terminal to install the gems assocaited with this project.
+Once the gems are installed run 'shotgun' and go to this url 'http://localhost:9393/'.

 A contributor's guide:
 Any pull requests can be done at https://github.com/kellenmay/phase-2-project